QP-structures of degree 3 and CLWX 2-algebroids: Preliminaries

-where $n$ is the degree of the symplectic structure and $f,g,h\in\CWhuaM$.
+where $\degree{f}$ is the degree of $f$ and $n$ is the degree of the symplectic structure.
 The degree of the Poisson bracket is $-n$. \begin{defi} Let $(\huaM,\omega)$ be a $P$-manifold of degree $n$.
-A function $\Theta\in\CWhuaM$ of degree $n+1$ is called a $Q$-structure, if it is a solution of the classical master equation
+A function $\Theta\in\CWhuaM$ of degree $n+1$ is called a {\bf $Q$-structure}, if it is a solution of the classical master equation

 The triple $(\huaM,\omega,\Theta)$ is called a {\bf $QP$-manifold}. \end{defi}